 Isolation on this is also good if you got the right fit since it would cover your whole concha with its shell.

 Cable & Eartips

 The non-braided 4-core OFC cable included here is pretty soft and thin on hand.
-But luckily, it didn't feel as fragile.
-With the combination of cooper, white and rose gold on the connector, splitter and jack, the cable looks minimalistic yet still elegant whether it's attached on the iem itself or not.
-However, the ear guide here is less stiff compared to other typical chi-fi cables, so it will be good for those who dislike grippy ear hook.
+But luckily, it didn’t feel as fragile.
+With the combination of copper, white and rose gold on the connector, splitter and jack, the cable looks minimalistic yet still elegant whether it’s attached to the iem itself or not.
+However, the ear guide here is less stiff compared to other typical chi-fi cables, so it will be good for those who dislike grippy ear hooks.

 The eartips provided by Tanchjim are in two types, bass enhancing tips, which will have a narrower bore and treble enhancing with a wider bore.
 Each type of tips was given 3 pairs in different sizes.
 The tips are pretty soft but it’s a bit thick, so they will comfortable on the ear.
 Personally, I never use the wide bore tips on Hana, because it causes the fit to be less secure compared to when I’m using the bass tips.
 Instead, I used the treble tips on my Blessing2 last time.